 Although DOS is obviously not relevant for most day-to-day uses today, it was certainly an interesting learning experiment for me to explore ways of bridging modern hardware with its earliest roots.

-The fact that a 30-year-old MS-DOS 6.22 can still work well enough on such a modern hardware is testament to the efforts made by the industry to ensure good x86 PC backward compatibility.
+The fact that a 30-year-old MS-DOS 6.22 can still work well enough on such modern hardware is testament to the efforts made by the industry to ensure good x86 PC backward compatibility.
 AMD, Nvidia and Asus deserve to be commended on their efforts here.

 I wonder how long more this amount of x86 PC backward-compatibility will continue to last though… It definitely feels like the end is near.